maxzfan/maxzfan/README.md

 ### Research & Engineering

-I'm interested in computational linguistics, genomics, quantum computing, and AI, among other things.
-I've built deep research agents at **Sylvan Labs**, developed NLP constraint parsers at **Fastbreak AI**, created ML models predicting cancer likelihood from 3D genome structure at **UCLA**, and researched phonetic alignment of Bantu languages at **Harvard** and **MIT**.
+I'm interested in computational linguistics, genomics, quantum computing, and world models, among other things.
+I've built deep research agents at **Sylvan Labs**, developed NLP constraint parsers at **Fastbreak AI**, researched phonetic alignment of Bantu languages at **Harvard** and **MIT**, and created ML models predicting cancer likelihood from 3D genome structure at **UCLA**.
 Most recently, I presented a research project on quantum interferometry at Stanford, an ML model trained on simulated 3d worlds that can detect underground caves and tunnels with only surface measurements.

 ### Arts and Hobbies